sfu-rsl/symrustc_toolchain/generated/README.rst

 - all \ ``COPY``\  used in the document will most of the time take the option
-  \ ``--chown=$CHOWN``\ , and can be ignored by the
+  \ ``--chown=$CHOWN``\ , which can be ignored by the
   reader.
-It is just a reminder signalling us that one does not need any specific root permission to do the copy.
+It is just a reminder signalling us that the copy can be proceeded in the user-space, without the root permission.

 builder_source: Set up project source (using builder_base)
 ----------------------------------------------------------